Cloud I/O for Media Assets

 For a large one-time operation where a massive amount of data needs to be moved from an on-prem data center to the cloud, the cloud providers do offer solutions.
 After all, it’s in their interest to get your content into their platforms.
 Amazon offers a service called Snowmobile where you can transfer up to 100PB at a time.

-They will literally pull up at your data center with a 45-foot long ruggedized shipping container, pulled by a semi tractor-trailer and haul your data to their data center.
-This may be a great solution for that one-time, massive move to Amazon but clearly wouldn’t make sense for most operations.
+They will literally pull up at your data center with a 45-foot-long ruggedized shipping container, pulled by a semi-tractor trailer, and haul your data to their data center.
+This may be a great solution for that one-time, massive move to Amazon, but it clearly wouldn’t make sense for most operations.

-We’ve observed, through our work with many of the world’s top media companies, that estimating utilization is a challenge.
-More often than not, companies overestimate their intended utilization leading to unfavorable economics.
-Services like ExpressRoute from Microsoft and DirectConnect from Amazon are costly when not fully utilized and it’s rare that operations keep these pipes full 100% of the time.
+Through our work with many of the world’s top media companies, we’ve observed that estimating utilization is a challenge.
+More often than not, companies overestimate their intended utilization, leading to unfavorable economics.
+Services like ExpressRoute from Microsoft and DirectConnect from Amazon are costly when not fully utilized, and it’s rare that operations keep these pipes full 100% of the time.

 Flexible software solutions that offer consumption-based pricing will help avoid the utilization conundrum.